 1.10 Partner Type 2

-A Partner Type 2 is any member-based organization that has acknowledged competency in the area of the work and is capable of and willing to provide strategic direction and technical input to the Partnership.
+A Partner Type 2 is a legal entity and is any member-based organization that has acknowledged competency in the area of the work and is capable of and willing to provide strategic direction and technical input to the Partnership.
 A Partner Type 2 is also willing to commit itself to the undertakings included in this Partnership Agreement.

 1.11 Members